XinRoom/Openwrt_rtl8811cu/README.md

 ## Openwrt Driver for USB WiFi Adapters that are based on the RTL8811CU, RTL8821CU

+**[!!!]
+This repository is no longer maintained, you can find relevant content from here: https://github.com/immortalwrt/immortalwrt/tree/master/package/kernel/rtl8821cu**

 kmod-rtl8821cu

 - The Makefile file is referenced from https://github.com/immortalwrt/immortalwrt